lauraclay/sonic-pi-lessons/README.md

 For the majority of the lesson, it is suggested that work is carried out by students in pairs.
 Each pair should have access to the standard equipment described below.
 In addition, it is suggested that you have your own teacher setup connected with a speaker for the demonstration sections.

-- A Raspberry Pi per pair;
+- A Raspberry Pi per pair
-- Latest NOOBS SD card with the Sonic Pi software installed per pair;
+- Latest NOOBS SD card with the Sonic Pi software installed per pair
-- A keyboard and mouse connected to the RPi per pair;
+- A keyboard and mouse connected to the RPi per pair
-- A monitor connected to the RPi per pair;
+- A monitor connected to the RPi per pair
-- A headphone splitter connected to the RPi audio jack per pair;
+- A headphone splitter connected to the RPi audio jack per pair
-- A pair of headphones connected to the splitter per student.
+- A pair of headphones connected to the splitter per student

 ###Lessons